maxvfischer/DIY-CNC-machine/README.md

 ![steppers_to_cnc_shield_9](./images/build/frame/steppers_to_cnc_shield_9.jpg)

-The end of the conduits were then placed between the strain relief halves and the front-middle part of the box were carefully attached to the frame, locking the strain reliefs and the conduits in place.
+The end of the conduits were then placed between the strain relief halves and the front-middle part of the box were carefully attached to the frame again, locking the strain reliefs and the flexible conduits in place.

 ![steppers_to_cnc_shield_10](./images/build/frame/steppers_to_cnc_shield_10.jpg)